Introduction to boards and committees

 Under the remit of Council's Remuneration Committee, the Senior Staff Salaries Review Committee (SSSRC) determines base pay movement and annual performance bonuses for NERC's staff at Band 1 and 2 levels.
 This category of staff includes all Directors and NEB level appointments.

-The Committee is chaired by Chairman of Council and includes two Council members and the Chief Executive with the Director of People, Skills & Communication as an adviser.
+The Committee is chaired by Chairman of Council and includes two Council members and the Chief Executive with the Director of People & Skills as an adviser.
 It normally meets twice a year in the margins of the June and September Council meetings.

 The Chief Executive chairs the NERC Executive Board.
-Membership comprises of NERC Directors responsible for key functions and Research and Collaborative Centres that employ substantial numbers of NERC staff.
-A Director of a Collaborative Centre, or Leader of large Directed Programme in which NERC makes a large investment is a member on a two-yearly rotating basis.
-Membership also includes two non-executive Directors appointed on a 3 year term.
+Membership is comprised of NERC Directors responsible for key functions and Research Centres that employ substantial numbers of NERC staff.
+Membership also includes a non-executive Director appointed on a 3 year term.
 NEB executes Council's policies and decisions and manages NERC.

 The NEB pages give further details.